My top TextExpander snippets for emails

 Snippets for referring to people

 Working in an international environment I often have to deal with names from different cultures.
 So they are really hard to remember – at least for me – and even harder to write correctly.
 Instead of looking them up every time I want to write the name, I have defined snippets for the full names – therefore, they start with an "f".
-So instead of "Albert Einstein" I would have a snippet "fbert".
+So instead of "Albert Einstein” I would have a snippet "falb".
 Here are some more examples how this could look like:

 snippet | expands to |